nagahitoyuki/imaginary-liquid/README.md

-<p>Blogger theme / template: Imaginary with liquid design (one column index page) mainly for English.</p>
+<p>Blogger theme / template: Imaginary with liquid design (one column index page) for Japanese and English</p>

 <p><b>Some features</b></p>